aggeloskwn7/Password-Vault/README.md

 5. **Saving & Closing**
  Vaults are saved automatically.
 Closing the app will leave your encrypted vault file in LocalAppData.

 ---

+## How to use fast and easy
+1. Go to releases
+2. Download the executable file
+3. Run it!

+**If you want to build it yourself follow the instructions below!**

+---